Feeling stuck with your life or homemaking this year? Make a change to your life in the new year with one effective strategy.

 I completely understand.
 So often in life, I think there’s a funny pull in knowing what you should do and actually doing it.

 When you follow through with the things you should do, you can see change – and typically change for the better.
-And when you ignore the changes you know you should make, for whatever reason, you end up feeling stuck.
+Yet when you ignore the changes you know you should make, for whatever reason, you end up feeling stuck.
 But you also have the annoying reminders that you need to change and simply haven’t.

 What needs to change?